 Anyone say “fixation”?

 As I’m writing this, it’s very clear that this is, indeed, the antidote to the Eight fixation.
 Traditionally, this is called vengeance, but Russ Hudson, looking at what Eights really tend to do on a daily basis as far as mental patterns are concerned, came up with the alternative term objectification.
 To retain power and control (or so the ego thinks), the world is reduced to an object, with other objects inside it: you, my house, the lawn, my cats, everyone else and, oh yes, myself, too.
-We’re all, from the ego’s point of view, reduced to things.
+We’re all, the the eyes of the ego, reduced to things.
 And things don’t have their own opinions, feelings or experiences, but are there to be strategically used by the ego in whichever ways it sees fit, to accomplish what it wants.
 That’s objectification, in a nutshell.

 And you know what?
 As it turns out, it’s also strangely liberating ❤️️😊